Phenibut Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - 12-Step Program work (or similar recovery programming)

-- Specialized therapies like pet therapy, art therapy, and music therapy
+- Specialized therapies like art therapy and music therapy

 Two common types of drug rehab are inpatient programs and outpatient programs.
-While each type is designed to cater to clients with varying needs, both are equally recovery-focused and provide solid treatment for substance use disorders.
+While each type of phenibut rehab program is designed to cater to clients with varying needs, both are equally recovery-focused and provide solid treatment for substance use disorders.

-Here is a simple side-by-side comparison of residential drug rehab programs and outpatient drug rehab programs.
+Here is a simple side-by-side comparison of residential phenibut rehab programs and outpatient phenibut rehab programs.

 In residential rehab, clients: